marcysutton/gatsby-site/content/posts/one-year-of-independence-modern-sole-design-llc/index.md

 excerpt: "One year ago I started an independent accessible web development business.
 Here’s how I’m thriving."
 ---

 I started a company, Modern Sole Design LLC, [one year ago](https://twitter.com/marcysutton/status/1313576837323186176) to work independently as a web developer and accessibility specialist.
 I worked with a local attorney to develop my company’s operating agreement and initial annual report in the State of Washington (which I just renewed, one year later).
-It was a bit scary and took a leap of faith but I’m happy to report that after a year in business, _Marcy Sutton the freelancer_ is really thriving.
+It was a bit scary and took a leap of faith to leave full-time employment behind but I’m happy to report that after a year in business, _Marcy Sutton the freelancer_ is really thriving.

 <figure>
     <img src="./backpacking.jpg" alt="Sitting at a remote lake with yellow larches at sunrise and my camping cup in my hand." />